 What struck me most about turning 45, was that my mother at 45 years old gave birth to me.
 I was only her second child, her first child, my brother, was born when she was 43.
-That was in the 60′s when most women did not have babies that late in life, but she had been a career woman, and gotten her Ph.D. too, so was used to doing thing most women didn’t do.
+That was in the 60’s when most women did not have babies that late in life, but she had been a career woman with a Ph.D. so was used to doing thing most women didn’t do at that time.
 She died from breast cancer when I was seven months pregnant with my own first child, and after becoming a mother myself, I had never needed her more.

 The last words my mother spoke to me were “I will always hold your hand”.
 I held her tiny, cold, and puffy hand through that last night of her life in the hospital.
 In the morning I watched her chest rise and fall, as she slowly took her very last breath.
 I truly expected to feel her presence then, as she had promised, but felt nothing.
 I looked for her everywhere for weeks, for months, but she was gone.
 The stark finality of death confounded me.

 When my first child was born three months later, I half expected to look into her eyes and see my mother’s soul.
 It was clear however, that my daughter was a unique individual from the very start.
 I had to come to terms with the fact that my longing was just a wishful notion.
 The magical thinking that follows death of a loved one.